 To succeed as a Notary, you MUST put in hard work

 Being a Notary isn’t for everybody.
 I can’t tell you how many people I’ve met over the years who have told me they’re a Notary, but who have never notarized a document.
-And that’s because they don’t think of themselves as a businessperson.
+And that’s because they don’t think of themselves as a business person.

 Being a Notary isn’t a get-rich-quick, easy path.
 You have to work at it.
 But if you have a solid business plan and put in the work, you’ll be successful.

-Finally, remember that at the end of the day, you are there to serve your clients, and whatever you say or do, your clients won’t forget if you helped them and did it well.
+Finally, remember that at the end of the day, you are there to serve your clients, and whatever you say or do, your clients won’t forget that you helped them and did it well.

 Suzanne Salamy is a California Notary and the owner of “Sealed with Integrity” in Brentwood, California.